-The formalisation of economy continued to receive boost with GST introduction.
+The formalisation of economy continued to receive boost with Goods and Service Tax (GST) introduction.
 GST transition was smooth even though rates fluctuated for Watches and Eyewear.
 The Company is now a major beneficiary with significant market share gains in jewellery.
-Wedding jewellery and high value studded being the focus, success of gold exchange programs and focus on "hero" markets will help Tanishq gain significant market share.
+Wedding jewellery and high value studded being the focus, success of gold exchange programmes and focus on "hero" markets will help Tanishq gain significant market share.
 The recraft strategy in Watches is working to plan.
 The Company has continued its cost focus with Quantum Leap.
-The Prescription Eyewear business has met targets though sunglasses was affected by Goods and Services Tax.
+The Prescription Eyewear business has met targets though sunglasses was affected by GST.